Summoned-Archfiend/Understanding-Node/chapters/4_engines.md

 </code>
 </pre>

-Try out some different functions, check the `bytecode` for them, what happens if instead of setting a variable we simply return the result of the calculation for instance? to answer this question in particular you should write a simple function where to numbers are added, you will notice i the bytecode we only get one command run `LdaSmi`.
+Try out some different functions, check the `bytecode` for them, what happens if instead of setting a variable we simply return the result of the calculation for instance? to answer this question in particular you should write a simple function where to numbers are added, you will notice in the bytecode we only get one command run `LdaSmi`.
 This is because the `interpreter` is optimising our code, it knows we are taking two numbers and adding them together, so rather than waste the operation it just sets the result to the `accumulator`.

 Lets get a little more complex, how about adding two numbers.